siderolabs/talos/website/content/docs/v0.15/Guides/upgrading-kubernetes.md

 title: Upgrading Kubernetes
 ---

-This guide covers Kubernetes control plane upgrade for clusters running Talos-managed control plane.
+This guide covers upgrading Kubernetes on Talos Linux clusters.
-If the cluster is still running self-hosted control plane (after upgrade from Talos 0.8), please refer to 0.8 docs.
+For upgrading the Talos Linux operating system, see [Upgrading Talos](../upgrading-talos/)

 ## Video Walkthrough

-To see a live demo of this writeup, see the video below:
+To see a demo of this process, watch this video:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uOKveKbD8MQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Automated Kubernetes Upgrade

+The recommended method to upgrade Kubernetes is to use the `talosctl upgrade-k8s` command.
+This will automatically update the components needed to upgrade Kubernetes safely.
+Upgrading Kubernetes is non-disruptive to the cluster workloads.

+To trigger a Kubernetes upgrade, issue a command specifiying the version of Kubernetes to ugprade to, such as:

+`talosctl --nodes <master node> upgrade-k8s --to 1.23.0`

+Note that the `--nodes` parameter specifies the control plane node to send the API call to, but all members of the cluster will be upgraded.

-To check what is going to be upgraded you can run `talosctl upgrade-k8s` with `--dry-run` flag:
+To check what will be upgraded you can run `talosctl upgrade-k8s` with the `--dry-run` flag:

 ```bash
 $ talosctl --nodes <master node> upgrade-k8s --to 1.23.0 --dry-run